badain/graph-algorithms-cpp/l5/reachability.md

 > finding the shortest (st-walk) is more time demanding

+## Reachbility Algorithm
+Uses a *maximal path algorithm* to traverse the digraph blindly **with no importance to which vtx will be reached**.

+> **Main idea:** starts from a vtx and find a random maximal path. if final walk vtx == vtx to reach then exists a path. if not, then backtracks and chooses another path. if the vtx is not found, then the path does not exists.

+> Adjencency_List = list of neighbour vtxs of a vtx
+> Predecessors = predecessor vtxs of a vtx

 ## 1) Aplication: 2-Satisfiability Problem (2-SAT)
 - *Input:* Logical Formula PHI in CNF (Conjunctive Normal Flow) where each clause has 2 literals;
 - *Output:* Is PHI satisfiable?
 (Is there a truth assignment of literals that can make PHI be truth?)